HK24C/C-For-Beginners/README.md

 # C-For-Beginners
-Here we going to explore basic programs of C programming language with thier code.
+Here we go to learn code of basic programs of C programming language. so, Let's start